 Linda: A lot of the experts caution that even though you do come back, does the betrayed spouse want you back?
 After going through months and months of the fog, a lot of times, it’s just too much pain.
 The damage has been done.
 The fog is the hardest thing to forgive and to get over.

-If I would have confronted you with the phone calls and you ended it, it would have been so much easier to forgive.
+If I would have confronted you and you ended it, it would have been so much easier to forgive.
 But when it continues while you’re aware of it and you’re dealing with your behaviors and the way you’re acting, that is so much for a betrayed spouse to handle.
 It’s so much pain.

 What was happening behind my back, I think I could have handled a lot more because you weren’t walking in and lying to me.
 You were hurting me, but I wasn’t aware of it.
 But when I’m aware of being hurt every day, that is a really difficult pain to get over.

 As I said, that is the risk.
 Not only that the cheater may not come back, but if the cheater does come back, trying to resolve all of that is difficult.
 The longer the fog goes on, the more damage that is done to the marriage.
 After a couple of months, if they’re still continuing the affair and in the fog, you have to start changing your behavior somehow.

 More stories of BS and Their Foggy Headed Spouses

 We also had a discussion a while back on how to get the cheating spouse out of the affair fog.
 Quite a few BS chimed in as to what worked – or didn’t work – in their own situations.
 You can read the comments from that discussion here: https://www.emotionalaffair.org/discussion-how-do-you-get-the-cheating-spouse-out-of-the-affair-fog/

 Finally, we would really like to hear from you about what you think has to happen to get the cheating spouse out of the affair fog.
 The goal is for them to begin to behave more rationally and realistically.